 As with the other social media platforms, specific factors contribute to an influencer getting paid to promote a product on TikTok.
 These factors include the number of followers, presence on the platform, and engagement rate.

 TikTok Community Guidelines

 The profile of an influencer can influence how much an influencer is paid when brands select influencers and pricing points for future campaign partnerships.
 Mega-influencers like Bryce Hall, Addison Rae, Charli D’Amelio, and others are typically paid more than nano and micro-influencers.
 This is thanks to their ability to produce quality content promptly with many other major influencers.
-A number of “content houses” Los Angele renown acquiring big brand endorsements.
+A number of “content houses” in Los Angeles are renowned for acquiring big brand endorsements.

 College student Addison Rae, for example, swiftly rose to stardom on TikTok thanks to a slew of viral videos.
 As her fame expanded, she received more and more brand endorsements.
 Rae is a hot commodity with brands, with various deals from Moose Toys, Peacock TV, Good Hair Day, Amazon, Just Dance, Grubhub, American Eagle, and many more.
 According to Celeb’s Fortune, Rae is one of the highest-paid TikTok stars for brand partnerships.
 She earns almost $15,000 on average for each sponsored post.